CrunchyData/crunchy-katacoda/basic-postgresql-devel/qjsonintro/intro.md

 1. Password: password (same password for the postgres user as well)
 1. A database named: workshop

-We will _not_ be going in depth on JSON in PostgreSQL we are just going to cover enough to get whet your appetite.
+We will _not_ be going in depth on JSON in PostgreSQL.
+We are just going to cover enough to whet your appetite.